stsiori/Genomics_lab/README.md

 Lab Objective:
 Identify human SRA kidney files from the SRA archive and create a GEM from them.
-Normalize the GEM In this lab, identify DEGs between normal GTEx and tumor TCGA RNAseq profiles in a GEM using DESeq2 models expression profiles.
+Normalize the GEM In this lab
+Create histogram of the GEM

 Lab Tasks: